S-Vanguard/StarWar_Client/README.md

-# minBlog_Client
+# StarWar_Client

-The client side for minBlog, which is based on  Vue-Element
+The client side for SWAPI(Star Wars API), which is based on  Vue, Element ui and axios